dynawo/dynawo.github.io/publications/index.md

 * P.-M. Gibert, R. Losseau, A. Guironnet, P. Panciatici, D. Tromeur-Dervout, and J. Erhel, [“Use of the Sinusoidal Predictor Method within a Fully Separated Modeler/Solver Framework for Fast and Flexible EMT Simulations”](https://www.researchgate.net/publication/326867877_Use_of_the_Sinusoidal_Predictor_Method_within_a_Fully_Separated_ModelerSolver_Framework_for_Fast_and_Flexible_EMT_Simulations?ev=project), Proceedings of 8th International Conference on Simulation and Modeling Methodologies, Technologies and Applications, 2018.

 ### Publications related to concepts used in Dyna&omega;o

+* F. Casella and A. Guironnet, "ScalableTestGrids -An Open-Source and Flexible Benchmark Suite to Assess Modelica Tool Performance on Large-Scale Power System Test Cases", 14th International Modelica Conference, online, September 2021

+* A. Masoom, T. Ould-Bachir, J. Mahseredjian and A. Guironnet, "Electromagnetic Transient Simulation of Large Power Networks with Modelica", 14th International Modelica Conference, online, September 2021

 * A. Masoom, T. Ould-Bachir, J. Mahseredjian, A. Guironnet and N. Ding, "Simulation of Electromagnetic Transients with Modelica, Accuracy and Performance Assessment for Transmission Line Models", 2020 PSCC Conference, Porto, Portugal, June 29 - July 3, 2020